chirpfile

 How secure is the transfer?

-Files are encrypted in your browser using AES-GCM (Web Crypto API) before being uploaded.
-The decryption key never touches the internet — it is transmitted purely as a physical sound wave.
-If an attacker isn't physically present to hear the chirp, they cannot unlock your data.
+Files are encrypted in your browser using AES-GCM before being uploaded.
+The decryption key never touches the internet - it travels purely as a sound wave.
+If you're not physically in the room to hear it, you can't decrypt the file.

 Does the server see my files?

-No. The server acts as a blind relay — it receives only encrypted ciphertext.
-Because the decryption key is only transmitted via sound, the server has no way to read your files.
+No. The server is a blind relay - it holds only encrypted ciphertext.
+The key is transmitted via sound, so the server has no way to read your files.

 How long do files persist?

-No. Unlike AirDrop or Snapdrop, we don't rely on local network discovery.
-Your laptop can be on corporate Wi-Fi and your phone on 5G — as long as the devices can hear each other, the transfer works.
+No. Unlike AirDrop or LocalSend, chirpfile doesn't rely on local network discovery.
+Your laptop can be on corporate WiFi and your phone on cellular - as long as both devices have internet and can hear each other, it works.

 What if the room is noisy?

-If the default Silent (ultrasound) mode fails, switch to Audible mode in the settings.
-It uses a standard audible data-chirp that is more resilient to background noise and echo.
+Switch from the default Silent (ultrasound) mode to Audible mode.
+It uses a faint audible chirp that's more resilient to background noise.

 What range does it need?

-Practical decode range is under 1 meter in Ultrasound mode, and a few meters in Audible mode.
+Under 1 meter in Ultrasound mode, a few meters in Audible mode.
 Both devices need to be in the same room with speakers and mic unobstructed.

 What are the file size limits?